PA Clinical Year Details

-As you consider your role as a PA preceptor, we encourage your review of the clinical year details to see how your practice can play a part in this experience.
+As you consider your role as a PA (Physician Assistant) preceptor, we encourage your review of the clinical year details to see how your practice can play a part in this experience.

 The 12 months of the clinical year are divided into 9 four-week rotations, interspersed with several weeks of additional didactic education related to professional issues in their Senior Seminar courses.
 Students are assigned to a rotation site for a four-week rotation where they are expected to work alongside the preceptor.

 The clinical year is designed and organized across ambulatory, inpatient, emergency, and surgical settings and intended to expose the students to clinical experiences across the lifespan and variations of acuity.